 The Lauren Dunne Astley Memorial Fund Mini-Grant Program

 The application process particularly values new and dynamic initiatives and projects that do not already rely on major backing from other sources.
-If considering applying, we encourage you to get a sense of the range of supported projects by looking at the 2022 and 2021 mini-grant recipients.
-Please contact us if you have any questions.
+If considering applying, we encourage you to get a sense of the range of supported projects by looking at some recent mini-grant recipients.

 Help the Movement Move!
 Learn about three toolsets for school systems and universities